costrx/carquest_pub/empress_freecar.md

 ### (3) Check if there is an available car in the closest carpark.

-Now that the JSON carlist the conversion is done, filter out the (only) car that is in the choosen spot and also check if it is available.
-Use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location and `StartTime` and `EndTime` to check its availability.
+Now that the JSON carlist the conversion is done, filter out a car that is in the choosen spot and also check if it is available.
+Use the `LocationID` obtained in the first step to filter to cars that are currently in that chosen location plus `StartTime` and `EndTime` to check their availability.

 Nothing booked, free car:
 ```